|Sex Offender Residency Restrictions Fact Sheet [Last Update May 31, 2011]

 - In United States v.
 Wheeler, 254 US 281 (1920), it was duly noted that from the time of the Articles of

-another state.
-The Court noted as follows: “That the Constitution plainly intended to preserve and enforce the
+state.
+The Court noted as follows: “That the Constitution plainly intended to preserve and enforce the limitation as

-limitation as to discrimination imposed upon the states by Article 4 of the Confederation, and thus necessarily
+to discrimination imposed upon the states by Article 4 of the Confederation, and thus necessarily assumed the

-assumed the continued possession by the states of the reserved power to deal with free residence, ingress
+continued possession by the states of the reserved power to deal with free residence, ingress and egress, cannot

-reason, it has been suggested, is that a right so elementary was conceived from the beginning to be a
+has been suggested, is that a right so elementary was conceived from the beginning to be a necessary

 - Godfrey/ Bothelho v.
 John Doe et al., No. 01-729 (March 5, 2003): Individuals has right to travel & reside